amarshallcc/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/c0a67b31-ea84-43b0-aa5c-5f8b58d6a74e)

-The purpose of this is that it sets up the web server and necessary software for osTicket.

-Enable IIS (Internet Information Services) with CGI support to run PHP applications.
+Next we will enable IIS (Internet Information Services) with CGI support to run PHP applications to set up the web server and necessary software for osTicket.

-Install PHP Manager and Rewrite Module to manage PHP settings and enable URL rewriting.
-Set up PHP 7.3.8 in C:\PHP for handling PHP-based scripts.
+We will then install PHP Manager and Rewrite Module to manage PHP settings and enable URL rewriting.
+Next we will set up PHP 7.3.8 in C:\PHP for handling PHP-based scripts.
 Install Visual C++ Redistributable and MySQL 5.5.62, which are required for the database.
 </p>
 <br />